Secure copy protocol: Remote to remote mode

-In the past, in remote-to-remote secure copy, the SCP client opens an SSH connection to the source host and requests that it, in turn, open an SCP connection to the destination.
+In the past, in remote-to-remote secure copy, the SCP client would open an SSH connection to the source host and request that it, in turn, open an SCP connection to the destination.
 (Remote-to-remote mode did not support opening two SCP connections and using the originating client as an intermediary).
-It is important to note that SCP cannot be used to remotely copy from the source to the destination when operating in password or keyboard-interactive authentication mode, as this would reveal the destination server's authentication credentials to the source.
-It is, however, possible with key-based or GSSAPI methods that do not require user input.
+SCP thus could not be used to remotely copy from the source to the destination when operating in password or keyboard-interactive authentication mode, as this would reveal the destination server's authentication credentials to the source.
+It was, however, possible with key-based or GSSAPI methods that do not require user input.

-Recently, remote-to-remote mode supports routing traffic through the client which originated the transfer, even though it is a 3rd party to the transfer.
+More recently, remote-to-remote mode supports routing traffic through the client which originated the transfer, even though it is a 3rd party to the transfer.
 This way, authorization credentials must reside only on the originating client, the 3rd party.